-Standing Together Cymru is a three-year project, funded by the National Lottery Community Fund and working in partnership with four housing associations across South East Wales (United Welsh, Derwen Cymru, Newport City Homes and Melin Homes).
+Standing Together Cymru was a three-year project funded by the National Lottery Community Fund and worked in partnership with four housing associations across South East Wales (United Welsh, Derwen Cymru, Newport City Homes and Melin Homes).

-The project includes 30 weekly peer support groups in retirement and extra care housing schemes.
-We run the groups for six months.
-The groups aim to deepen social connections and improve wellbeing.
+The project included 30 weekly peer support groups in retirement and extra care housing schemes.
+We ran the groups for six months.
+The groups aimed to deepen social connections and improve well-being.

 Standing Together Cymru groups

-The Standing Together Cymru team have been facilitating groups since early February 2019.
-Our group facilitators start each group with a 'getting to know each other' activity which leads to discussions on other topics and interests.
-We then design the subsequent sessions around the themes that the group bring up.
-This is just one example of how important it is for the groups to belong to the participants, rather than the people who run the group (facilitators).
+The Standing Together Cymru team facilitated groups from early February 2019.
+Our group facilitators started each group with a 'getting to know each other' activity, which led to discussions on other topics and interests.
+We then designed the subsequent sessions around the themes the groups brought up.
+This is just one example of how important it is for the groups to belong to the participants rather than the people who run the group (facilitators).

-What do our participants and staff think of the groups?
+What did our participants and staff think of the groups?